fommil/fpmortals/manuscript/under-review.md

   }
 ~~~~~~~~

-According to the spec, the *refresh token* is optional.
-We don't
-support such authentication servers: it's practically impossible to
-write a headless server under those circumstances.

 *Bearer tokens* typically expire after an hour, and can be refreshed
 by sending an HTTP request with any valid *refresh token*: